 On the 2 Boomer Broad’s podcast recently, we interviewed Dr. Tara Allmen, MD who is the author of Menopause Confidential.
 She’s a New York City gynecologist who specializes in vaginal health for women over 40.

-When I spoke to her, she gave me some enlightening tips for women who are going through perimenopause all the way through menopause. (which she says, never really ends) Her book is written with a sense of humor and has fun chapter names like:
+When I spoke to her, she gave me some enlightening tips for women who are going through perimenopause through menopause. (which she says, never really ends) Her book is written with a sense of humor and has fun chapter names like: